-iv) The Company has granted unsecured loans and advances in the ordinary course of business to its related parties for furtherance of the business objectives of the group Companies as a whole.
+iv) The Company has granted unsecured loans and advances in the ordinary course of business to its related parties for furtherance of the business objectives of the Company and the group as a whole.
 Such advances given to relative parties is part of business policies and not prejudicial to the interest of the Company.
-Out of the total balance Rs 4,613/- Lakhs is outstanding (after impairment of Rs.4,547/- Lakhs) related to subsidiary companies.
+Out of the total balance Rs.
+10,399 lakhs, Rs.
+5,389 lakhs is related to subsidiaries.